 AncestryDNA is a subsidiary of Ancestry LLC.
 It offers direct-to-consumer genealogical DNA testing.
 Consumers provide a sample of their DNA for the analysis.
 AncestryDNA then uses DNA sequences to infer family relationships with other Ancestry DNA users and to provide what it calls an “ethnicity estimate”.
-It also offers to start your family tree and discover about your ancestors.
-Y-DNA test and Mitochondrial DNA test were also provided by this company but it was discontinued in June 2014.
-In November 2018, the company claimed that it has sold more than 14 million DNA kits to their consumer.
+It also offers to start your family tree and discover your ancestors.
+Y-DNA tests and Mitochondrial DNA tests were also provided by this company, but it was discontinued in June 2014.
+In November 2018, the company claimed that it had sold more than 14 million DNA kits to their consumer.
 It also has redesigned new and improved DNA matches to help consumers make more discoveries easily and faster in 2019.

 GEDmatch is an open data personal genomics database and website based in Lake Worth, Florida.
 It was founded by Curtis Rogers, a retired businessman and John Olson, a transportation engineer in 2010.
 It provides DNA and genealogical analysis for amateur and professional researchers and genealogists.

 GEDmatch users could upload their autosomal DNA test data from other commercial DNA companies, with or without GEDmatch files, for the identification of their potential biological families who may have uploaded their profile.
 GEDmatch site tools help to discover whether one’s matches match each other, calculation of genetic distance, an estimated number of generations to a common ancestor, whether one’s parents are related or not through the closest matches to a user’s autosomal DNA.